SidlerD/VPTAN/README.md

    `cd VPTAN`

-3. [Start a virtual environment](https://python.land/virtual-environments/virtualenv) and install VPTAN's dependencies
+3. [Create and start a virtual environment](https://python.land/virtual-environments/virtualenv) with the name venv

-    1. `python -m venv venv`
-    2. `source venv/bin/activate`
+4. Install VPTAN's dependencies

-    3. `pip install -r requirements.txt`
+   `pip install -r requirements.txt`

-4. Start VPTAN
+5. Start VPTAN

    `python -m app.main`

-5. Test the API
+6. Test the API

    Go to http://127.0.0.1:8000/ to see if the API is running.